an organization is a system

 If you think this is all too much, then think about the time and effort that go into generating job descriptions.
 The elements in a classic job spec are those that are being defined by this system thinking.

-To date I have not yet found an organisation that has good job specs.
-(If you feel you have great job specs OR you know of an organisation that has good ones, please please let me know.
+To date I have not yet found an organization that has good job specs.
+(If you feel you have great job specs OR you know of an organization that has good ones, please please let me know.
 I would love to learn about it).
 This is not through lack of effort.
 It is because each job spec is a standalone word document that is more often than not generated for a recruiting or job evaluation purpose (justification of pay and grading).

 OrgVue has been developed to solve this issue.
 To provide a place for defining things like roles; listing out employees or defining processes, competencies, customers… and how they “link”.
 But linking them all together, you have a “graph”.
 You don’t have to link them all together, but if you do, then by definition you have everyone’s job spec.
 You have total transparency on who is accountable for what.